2nd day in trial between rapper Flo Rida and drink company Celsius continues

 Witnesses told the jury that the rap star held up his end of the bargain promoting the energy drink by featuring it in music videos.

+“He held it for quite some screen time, not even just drinking, just held it, ‘boom,'” said a witness who took the stand.

-But Flo Rida, who’s real name is Tramar Dillard, said when sales took off, the stock options and royalties he said he was promised were never delivered.
+But Flo Rida, whose real name is Tramar Dillard, said that when sales took off, the stock options and royalties he said he was promised were never delivered.

 “I did everything as far as doing my part.
 The parties that be, I trusted them, and they did not do their part,” said Dillard while on the stand.